-The 2025 Alliance Target Setting Protocol sets out the Alliance's approach to individual members and collective target setting and reporting for the period 2020-2025.
+The 2025 Alliance Target Setting Protocol sets out the Alliance's approach to individual member and collective target setting and reporting for the period 2020-2025.
 The Alliance aims to be as transparent and as robust as possible.
-Thus, this document is being circulated for public comment to solicit input and commentary prior to final publication.
+Thus, this document has been circulated for public comment prior to final publication.
+The Alliance aims to provide its members with access to the approaches and methods that best support and align with the target setting and the Alliance Commitment.
+In this sense, the available methods and approaches are evaluated and assessed, and recommended to the members if the Commitment can be fulfilled through them.